-Fund managers that engage in futures, options and/or swaps may be required to register as CPOs and/or CTAs with the CFTC and become members of the National Futures Association (NFA).
-From 31 December 2012, the CFTC narrowed the available exemptions from the CPO registration requirement, rescinding an exemption on which many fund managers previously relied.
+Fund managers whose hedge funds invest in futures, options and/or swaps may be required to register as CPOs and/or CTAs with the CFTC and become members of the National Futures Association (NFA).
+Effective 31 December 2012, the CFTC narrowed the available exemptions from the CPO registration requirement, rescinding an exemption on which many fund managers had previously relied.
 As a result, general partners or managers of hedge funds that invest more than a de minimis portion of their assets in futures, options and/or swaps must register with the CFTC as a CPO.
 Registered CPOs must comply with various disclosure, record keeping and reporting requirements, as well as with other regulations.